rogeriopvl/alvalaxia/README.md

 ## Info

 Alvalaxia is a tool package in a rubygem that you can use to get the next Sporting Club Portugal home games.
-This is useful for people that park their car in the club's stadium park.
+This is useful for people that park their car in the club's stadium parking lot.
 The games are saved as events in a given Google Calendar with a notification 24 hours before.

 **Important: Don't use your own Google Account for this tool.** You should create a new account just for it.